ChronulusAI/mcp-madness/README.md

-# 2025 NCAA Men's Basketball Tournament Schedule and Predictions
+# March Madness Picks with Chronulus AI

-This is the schedule of games for the 2025 NCAA Men's Basketball Tournament along with win probability predictions for each team provide by Chronulus AI.
+This repository demonstrates using the BinaryPredictor agent by Chronulus AI to estimate win probabilities for match-ups in the 2025 NCAA Men's Basketball Tournament.

 For the first match up, the following prompt was used in Claude to setup the Chronulus Session and get the first prediction.
 Replace the items in `{{brackets}}` with your own values.